Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 though due to it not being relevant to the project.
 Tests to assure it works are there as well just as a FYI.

 I'm diving back into singletons, I can't believe that I'm doing that...
+Update: jokes on me, it's still horrid.🙃 I'll temporarily pass the scanner for now, refactoring it later should not be too difficult this time around due to the smaller project scale.

+## Integration of classes

+Whilst testing for singletons and scanner shenanigans I also started refactoring `User`.
+The user now includes a collection of sessions (`SessionHandler`).
+This is both because of simplicity of parameters, and it being quite logical to have the collection tied to a user.
+I've now started working on `MenuHandler` again for the 10000th time.
+I'll be honest and say that I'm somewhat lost over how to write the tests.

+### Reflection
+I do think my excessive googling has backfired due to the sheer amount of different opinions, styles, versions both testing and mockito have.
+I went through so many versions of mockito to try figure out the issue to no avail.
+I'm not getting any compilation errors anymore which I'm glad for, but at the cost of a super messy project.
+This can be seen by my mixture of variable naming, code structure.